Tag: silver

 We shorted Copper at the red arrow position.
 That is we want the price to go down, and so far, Copper has obliged.
 We continue to hold until target.
 The recent retrace in price this week was not sufficient for us to add to our short trade.

-A keen trader or investor has to use a method that they understand and that gives them an advantage, an edge – no matter how small.
+A serious trader or investor has to use a method that they understand and that gives them an advantage, an edge – no matter how small.

-That method, or way of trading, has to suit the trader’s personality.
-The technique could be fast-moving, lower time frame, or slow-moving, higher timeframe.
+That method, or way of trading, has to suit the traders personality.
+The method could be fast-moving, lower time frame, or slow-moving, higher timeframe.
 Or a combination of both.

 Emotionally, the method has to suit too.
 For example, most traders are comfortable trading relatively large positions on slower moving, higher time frame trades such as daily, weekly or monthly charts; however, are less objective with such trades on lower time frame situations such as intraday (day-trading) opportunities.

-Once we sort our emotional tolerance, we then need to consider our ability to manage such trades.
-Do we have the time and the skills necessary to trade lower time frame situations?
-Where a trade entry and exit on a ‘swing’ trade can play out in 10 chart bars or less – which on a 2-minute chart is 20 minutes.
-The same trade using a daily chart would take some two weeks.
+Once we sort our emotional tolerance we then need to consider our ability to manage such trades.
+Do we have the time and the skills necessary to trade lower time frame situations.
+This is where a trade entry and exit on say a ‘swing’ trade can play out in 10 chart bars or less – which on a 2-minute chart is 20 minutes.
+The same trade using a daily chart would take some 2 weeks.

 I use three clear trading methods with clear time frames.
 I feel that in each of the methods I have a small edge, and that is vital.
 The methods are:

-2. I trade gold, silver, copper, crude oil, treasury bonds and USD/CAD both long and short, and only trade on precise signals.
-Each trade held for several weeks; this is where I mainly trade the Slow Trader fund.
+2. I trade gold, silver, copper, crude oil, treasury bonds and USD/CAD both long and short, and only trade on very specific signals.
+Each trade is held for several weeks.
+This is where I mainly trade the Slow Trader fund.
 The strategy here is sound, tested and profitable.

 You will notice that each method avoids the market crash timeframe of 5 to 15 years.
-Yes, the 30-year plan will go through a few crashes during its investment period, but over 30 years the crashes provide a ‘dollar-cost-averaging’ opportunity to invest more.
+Where most investment and pension portfolios are positioned.
+Yes, the 30-year method will go through a few crashes during its investment period, but over 30 years the crashes simply provide a ‘dollar-cost-averaging’ opportunity to invest more.
 The only important crash in the 30-year method that is of concern is the last one.
 I appreciate that as its 30-years it may not be me making this decision!

 Here is a snapshot of our (open) results for the last week.
-I won’t usually show this detail as it can be misleading when we have a mix of recent and longer-term open trades.
+I won’t normally show this detail as it can be misleading when we have a mix of recent and longer term open trades.
 But as all our trades have similar creation dates, I felt it was okay to include.

 Snip20160401_2

-We have a medium-term strategy for these trades.
-Meaning from 6 to 12 weeks.
-Part of the plan is to open the trade early.
-If an early trade is not close enough to the extreme (a top or bottom), then we will manage the trade to achieve better entries.
+We have a medium term strategy for these trades.
+Meaning from 6 to 12 weeks, we are 10 or so days in.
+Part of the strategy is to open the trade early.
+If an early trade is not close enough to the extreme (a top or bottom) then we will manage the trade to achieve better entries.
 Being early is difficult for many as it is nearly always contrary to popular opinion.
-Also, being early can provide excellent gains only to see those gains retrace to a loss – which is emotionally challenging and the reason why many traders cash-in too soon.
+Also, being early can provide excellent gains only to see those gains retrace to a loss – which is emotionally difficult and the reason why many traders cash-in too soon.

 By early trade, I should mention that we should also not be unreasonably early (it’s never that easy!).
 Patience is still key.
 For example, I think, a short in crude oil, currently, is too early.
-Crude has started to decrease in price this week from a recent up, but to take crude short now is premature.
-The picture is similar to long-term Treasury bonds that have a potential near-term short opportunity.
+Crude has started to decrease in price this week from a recent up; but to take crude short now is premature.
+The picture is Similar for long-term treasury bonds that have a potential near term short opportunity.

 We have open trades short with Gold, Silver and Copper.